byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<parasew[m]>** i can also give a super quick update on 35c3 if there is someone here who wants some info
 **\<sgp\_>** one sec parasew
 **\<sgp\_>** Does anyone have any questions for lh1008?
 I recommend you read the logs to see what we were saying earlier
-**\<xmrmatterbridge> \<lh1008>** It has also been quite challenging because the Outreach workgroup is an independent group following decentralized Monero FOSS ethos.
+**\<xmrmatterbridge> \<lh1008>** It has also been quite challenging because the Outreach workgroup is an independent group following decentralized ByteRub FOSS ethos.
 So we are looking to work in a nature where most of the contributors feel comfortable with.
 **\<sgp\_>** all right, if there are no questions or further comments, we can move on
 **\<BlackLotus64>** Do you guys think you will be releasing a magazine soon?
 **\<BlackLotus64>** About Outreach